michaelrun/Linux/scripts/packagemangement.md

 ```
 The solution turned out to be a simple one.
 Update the libmodulemd first to correct the problem then perform the dnf updates as usual.\
 `dnf update libmodulemd`

+# install  gcc-toolset-*-toolchain on centos 8

+lookup names of available package names with `dnf list gcc-toolset-*-toolchain` and installed it like this `dnf install gcc-toolset-10-toolchain`